Honey's proactive home maintenance checklist

 - Check gutters and downpipes to ensure they’re clear.

-- Remove any tree branches/foliage that is obstructing power wires.
+- Remove any tree branches/foliage obstructing power wires.

 - Assess for water leakage or property damage.

-- Check for leaks in taps, seals and roofing before the rain kicks in.
+- Check for leaks in taps, seals and roofing.

 - Evaluate any moisture damage underneath the home.